 An easy way to test if you need grout sealer is simple – sprinkle a few drops of water at various points around your wall or floor tiles.
 If any of these soak in these drops of water then the grout needs to be resealed right away.
 Alternatively, if the water stays on top of the grout then it is doing its job and does not need resealing.

 Benefits of using Grout Sealer

 1. Tiles stay cleaner for longer

 This is one of the major benefits; tiles will be clean for longer and require less scrubbing to remove mould, dirt and stains.
 The sealer keeps the grout water-repellant and adds a barrier between tile/grout and dirt that makes it easier to clean.
-Grout is non-porous so most of the time you can just use a damp cloth without having to resort to chemicals.
+Grout is non-porous so most of the time you can just use a damp cloth or brush without having to resort to chemicals.

 2. Increases the life of your grouted area

-Sealing your grout will only add more years of life to your home as grout is one of the hardest wearing parts of a home.
+Sealing your grout will only add more years of life to your home as grout is one of the hardest-wearing parts of a home.
 A well-sealed floor or wall doesn’t get dirty, cracked or stained easily while sealed grout does not absorb water and prevents mould formation, therefore it protects the tile below it from wear and tear.

 3. Keeps dirt out

 Grouts are porous and can absorb liquids and get stained pretty easily.
 Grout sealer will stop all of that from happening as it is a barrier between the grout and any liquids or dirt.